by Pastor Tim Burt</span

 Most Christians think they have spiritually grown up and become mature!
 The truth is, most (yes I said most) haven’t!

 Remember that we are created in the Lord’s image and we are at our best when we try to emulate Him.
 The Lord wants us to grow up serving Him.
-He created something called the church—a people group who know Jesus as Savior, and as a place and atmosphere to help that happen.
+He created something called the church.
+The church is a people-group who knows Jesus as Savior, and has a place and atmosphere to help that happen.
 Ephesians 1:22-23 (NLT) says, “And God has put all things under the authority of Christ, and He gave Him him this authority for the benefit of the church.
-And the church is His body…” If you are a believer, you are a part of the body of Christ.
-Jesus loves the church!
+And the church is His body…” If you are a believer, you are a part of the body of Christ whom He calls the church and who He loves above all things!
 Ephesians 5:25 (KJV) says, “…Christ loves the church and give His life for it.”
-Those of us who believe, are all a part of God’s church—the universal church inclusive of all believers of Jesus Christ.
-He also wants us to be a part of the local church—a local community of believers that grow and interact together and influence those in their world for Him.
+Those of us who believe are all a part of God’s church—the universal church inclusive of all believers of Jesus Christ.
+We are also a part of the local church—a local community of believers that mature and interact together as they learn to influence the world around them for Him.

-God goes on in His Word to say that He gave and put within the church, leaders (like parents to children) to help us grow up and spiritually mature.
+God tells us in His Word that He gave and put within the church, leaders (like parents to children) to help us grow up and spiritually mature.
 Ephesians.
 4:12-13 (NLT) says, “…to prepare and equip God’s people to do His work and help build up His church, the body of Christ, until we come to such unity in our faith and knowledge of God’s Son that we will be mature and full grown in the Lord, measuring up to the full stature of Christ.”

-One of the ways God helps that happen, that is critical in developing our spiritual growth and maturity, is to learn to serve others—His plan, in and through the local church.
-When we work side-by-side and in unison with others in and through the local church, it forces us to learn to work together to accomplish His will and develop spiritual character as the Holy Spirit transforms our lives into the image of Him.
+One of the ways God helps that happen that is critical in developing our spiritual growth and maturity, is to learn to serve others within and through the local church.
+When we work side-by-side in unison with others in the local church, it forces us to learn to work together to accomplish His will and develop spiritual character as the Holy Spirit transforms our lives into the image of Him.
 It can at times be difficult because people are people—even when they’re Christians.
 They still at times act out with unchristian attitudes and behaviors.
 Why?
 Because each of us is a work in progress.
 You might expect every kind of behavior from unbelievers in the workplace because they don’t know the Lord.
 But you have a higher expectation from Christians.
-And yet, Christians—each and every one, are a work in progress with differently levels of maturity, and will at times, do or say something to hurt you—including the Pastor!
+And yet, Christians—each and every one, are a work in progress with different levels of maturity who will at times, do or say something to hurt you—including the Pastor!

-Think about this: spouses fight, children fight, quarrels happen all the time, but because you are a family, you work it out a day at a time while learning to walk in love as your goal.
+Think about this: Spouses fight, children fight, quarrels happen all the time, but because you are a family, you work it out a day at a time while learning to walk in love as your goal.
 That’s how it is in the local church.
+The local church helps you learn this so you practice it in your family!
 This is God’s will.
 But if you didn’t know that, you’d quit and miss out on the plan that He has to help spiritually mature you!